skx/templer/README.md

      * This defines the paths to search for inputs, templates, etc.
      * The [`templer.cfg.sample`](https://raw.github.com/skx/templer/master/templer.cfg.sample) is a useful thing to look at.
 * A layout.
-    * This is used to build the output pages, and defines the common look and feel.
+    * This is used to format the output pages, defining the common look and feel.
 * A series of pages & assets.
     * Pages have their content processed and inserted into the layout to produce output HTML.
     * Assets are not processed, but are copied into the output directory untouched.